Now that we have the model in place and some data added we can build a dashboard to share insight with our key stakeholders.

 To answer the business questions related to high criticality applications, we created a separate search.
 Notice that there is an additional rule in this search on "Criticality" equal to "high".

-To answer the question related to applications realizing high criticality capabilities, we must use graph search.
+To answer the question related to applications realizing high criticality capabilities, we must use Graph Search.
 The graph search below is built up like this: First I want to find all capabilities.
 Then I limit the search to capabilities with high criticality.
 Lastly, I want the search to return the applications which have a relation to these capabilities.

-Building the dashboard widgets
+Building the Dashboard Charts

 If you follow these steps you can create your own dashboard answering the business questions of interest.
 All done, ready to share! 🚀